farihahoque/BookingAPIs-Automated-Performance-Testing/README.md

 ### **Installation**

--Download JMeter:
+- Download JMeter:
 Go to the -Apache JMeter website.
 Download the latest version of JMeter (ZIP file).

--Extract the ZIP file:
+- Extract the ZIP file:
 Extract the downloaded ZIP file to a desired directory (e.g., C:\jmeter).

--Set Up Environment Variables:
+- Set Up Environment Variables:

 Open the Control Panel, go to System and Security > System > Advanced system settings.
 Click on "Environment Variables".